actions/actions-runner-controller/README.md

 **Limitations**

 * For autoscaling the `RunnerSet` kind only supports pull driven scaling or the `workflow_job` event for webhook driven scaling.
 * Whilst `RunnerSets` support all runner modes as well as autoscaling, currently PVs are **NOT** automatically cleaned up as they are still bound to their respective PVCs when a runner is deleted by the controller.
 This has **major** implications when using `RunnerSets` in the standard runner mode, `ephemeral: true`, see [persistent runners](#persistent-runners) for more details.
-As a result of this, using the default ephemeral configuration or implementing autoscaling for your `RunnerSets`, you will get a build up of PVCs and PVs if you deploy RunnerSets as ephemeral runners without some sort of custom solution for cleaning up the PVCs.
+As a result of this, using the default ephemeral configuration or implementing autoscaling for your `RunnerSets`, you will get a build up of PVCs and PVs without some sort of custom solution for cleaning up.

 ### Persistent Runners